 One of the advantages of using VELMA, a spatially explicit (i.e., gridded) watershed model, is the ability to assess the hydrologic impacts of spatially precise implementations of GI and management.
 Because converting all roof areas to green roofs may not be feasible in most metropolitan areas, spatially explicit approaches for placing green roofs non-randomly in urban watersheds can optimize GI effectiveness (Martin-Mikle et al., 2015).
 Future research should therefore investigate the impacts of different spatial configurations of green roofs across watersheds to determine whether prioritizing particular areas can increase their effectiveness.

 We also showed that the runoff reductions exhibited increasing trends with annual precipitation, indicating that green roofs become saturated more often throughout wetter years and cannot retain water beyond their capacity, which decreases their effectiveness.
 Therefore, future methods to increase the storage capacity of green roofs will be important in addition to considering their areal extent and spatial configuration.
-As one example, Bollman et al. (2019) created various green roof soil media mixtures and sought to optimize storage capacity and weight, amongst other parameters.
+As one example, Bollman et al. (2019) created various green roof soil media mixtures that optimized water storage capacity and wet weight, amongst other parameters.
 These types of studies, in addition to their incorporation into watershed models, will contribute to improving the effectiveness of green roofs across all scales.

 While mechanistic watershed models, in general, and spatially explicit versions, specifically, have been proven capable for simulating GI across watershed scales, one drawback is their long computational runtimes.
 In our study, runtimes per scenario were 6.5, 13, 18.5, and 57 hours for Taylor, Pipers, Longfellow, and Thornton watersheds, respectively.
 Future research on statistical meta-models (e.g., Semiromi et al. (2018)) should therefore be considered in order to characterize the relationships between drivers and responses specifically embodied in mechanistic models but in a more scalable and computationally efficient manner.

+In general, green roofs can be effective at reducing stormwater runoff, and their effectiveness is limited by both their areal extent and storage capacity.
+While these results are applicable to city planners working in urban watersheds near Puget Sound, our results showed that green roof implementation can be an effective stormwater management tool in highly urban areas and we demonstrated that our modeling approach can be used to assess the watershed-scale hydrologic impacts of the widespread adoption of green roofs across large in other metropolitan areas.

 References